642.9 Sidewalk Ramp and Curb Ramp Design Criteria

 The truncated dome surface area is a minimum length of 2 ft. covering the entire width of the ramp or curb opening, excluding the flare sides.
 The width of the truncated domes may be shortened by 2-3 in. on each side if recommended by the manufacturer for durability.
 The truncated domes are aligned on a square grid in the predominate direction of pedestrian travel to permit wheelchair wheels to roll between the domes.
 They are to be placed at the bottom of a ramp perpendicular to the path of travel, and parallel to the grade break, or 6-8 in. from the front of the curb depending on the type and location of the curb ramp.

 Detectable warnings are also provided at cut-throughs in islands and medians.
-Where islands or medians must be less than 4 feet in length, the detectable warnings are to extend across the full length of the cut through, island or median.
-At islands and medians the detectable warnings are to be placed at the curbline.
+Where islands or medians must be less than 6 feet in length, the detectable warnings are to be omitted.
+At islands and medians the detectable warnings are to be placed at the curb face.

 Where truncated domes are placed at the bottom of a ramp, the path between the domes shall be parallel to the path of travel on the ramp.
 At a blended transition or on a landing, the direction of the path between the domes may vary.